Don’t Just Read About It – Experience It!

 In the winter of 1776, the fate of Washington and his army looked bleak.
 Washington’s army had suffered defeat after defeat, and looked forward to December 31st as the day they could leave the army and go home.
 With his back against the wall, Washington took a wild gamble that transformed not only the war, but how Americans would perceive him from that day onward.

-Enjoy dinner on us at the beautiful and historic Washington Crossing Tavern.
+You may enjoy dinner at the beautiful and historic Washington Crossing Tavern.

 Day 5 – Philadelphia Area